souptikji/souptikji.github.io/_posts/2018-01-24-Server-design-basics.markdown

 ## Questions
 <p>
-a.
 How will the flash paper fare in today's world, where the content is increasingly dynamic?
 </p>